PronPan/Tdarr-H264-HEVC-to-NVENC-with-Optional-HDR/README.md

 # purpan's H264/HEVC to NVENC with Optional HDR

+## Installation
+Right click the .js file above and hit "Save link as.." or click the file name and hit the download button.
 Place the plugin in (main Tdarr directory)/server/Tdarr/plugins/local.
 Refresh your UI and it will appear under the 'local' plugins tab.

+## Description

 This utilizes code from multiple other plugins, but it's but mostly built off of [tws101's Ultimate_GPU_Transcoder_HDR](https://github.com/HaveAGitGat/Tdarr_Plugins/blob/4e0dd002c249247d338bf52c0595df917532eca7/Community/Tdarr_Plugin_tws101_Ultimate_GPU_Transcoder_HDR.js) plugin.
 Credit goes to them for creating the main parts of this plugin.
 I just heavily tweaked it for higher quality encodes with even smaller sizes, added the tagging function, made HDR optional, and added some other various edits.